Azure/CloudIoTHack/HOL 2/HOL 2 - Functions and Event Hubs.md

     _Publishing an Azure Function App_

 1. In the ensuing "Create App Service" dialog, select the "FlySimResources" group so the Function App will be added to the same resource group as the other resources you've created, and select the storage account that you created in [Exercise 2](#Exercise2).
-Click the **New...** button next to "App Service Plan" and create a new App Service Plan named "FlySimFunctionsPlan" in the East US region.
+Click the **New...** button next to "App Service Plan" and create a new App Service plan named "FlySimFunctionsPlan" in the East US region.
 Then click the **Create** button.

+	> Azure Function Apps deployed with an App Service plan are billed at [normal App Service rates](https://azure.microsoft.com/pricing/details/app-service/).
+Function Apps can also employ a consumption plan that bills based on execution time, but Functions running under the consumption plan aren't guaranteed to execute immediately.
+For more information on consumption plans versus App Service plans, see [Azure Functions hosting plans comparison](https://docs.microsoft.com/azure/azure-functions/functions-scale).

 	![Entering Function App parameters](Images/vs-create-app-service-dialog.png)

     _Entering Function App parameters_